mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 similar to "GTID_PURGED can only be set when GTID_EXECUTED is empty".
 This occurs because the destination server is not in a clean replication state.
 To aleviate this problem, you can issue a "RESET MASTER" command on the destination prior to executing the copy.

+Cloning databases that contain foreign key constraints does not change the constraint in the cloned table.
+For example, if table db1.t1 has a foreign key constraint on table db1.t2, when db1 is cloned to db2, table db2.t1 will have a foreign key constraint on db1.t2.

 EXAMPLES
 --------